 The Schiller Bund was a musical society to honor the German poet Frederich Schiller.
-The Beethoven Maennerchor, another sining society, honored Beethoven.
+The Beethoven Maennerchor singing society honored Beethoven.
 Other singing societies of note were: New York Saengerbunde and Junger Maennerchor.
-Some regional sining societies were: Schwaebisher Saengerbund (Suabian singers), Rheinisher Saegerbund (Rhine singers), Wormatia (Worms) singers.
+Some regional singing societies who honored there homeland in Germany were: Schwaebisher Saengerbund (Suabian singers), Rheinisher Saegerbund (Rhine singers), Wormatia (Worms) singers.

 In 1862 25 local German singing societies took part in an event in Jones' Woods: Rheinishe Sangerbund, New York Sing Academie, Uhlandbund, Colonia, Schillerbund, Frohsinn, Social Reformer Liedertafel, Fidelia, Teutonia, Mozart Mannerchor, Germania, Hoboken Quartette Club, Amphion, Sangerrunde, Apollonia, Mozart Verein, Social Reformer Gesang Verein, Concordia Mannerchor, Melomaie, Orpheus, Yorkville Mannerchor, Union Mannerchor, Allemania, Lyra Mannerchor and the Bloomingdale Eintracht.
 In January 1870 masked balls were given by: The Schillerbund, Abr Schneler, Hansabund, New York Saengerbunde, Junger Mannerchor, Schwaibisher Saegerbund, German Leiderkranz, Uhland Bund, Rheinisher Saegerbund, Beethoven Saegerbund and the Wormatia singing society.